Hawaii Quarter Horse Association

 How does Hawaii Quarter Horse Association spend its money?

 Hawaii Quarter Horse Association directs 75% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 10%.
+This exceeds the 65% industry benchmark.

 Are donations to Hawaii Quarter Horse Association tax-deductible?